Sperm cells can carry past trauma in their DNA

 The past is present

-The study, published in the journal Molecular Psychiatry, specifically looked at the epigenetics of sperm cells from people who were exposed to high levels of stress in their childhood.
+The study, published in the journal Molecular Psychiatry, specifically looked at the epigenetics of sperm cells from people who were exposed to high levels of stress during childhood.
 "Understanding inheritance through genes and DNA has been one of the most crucial elements of our understanding of biology," Dr. Jetro Tuulari, an associate professor in the Department of Clinical Medicine at the University of Turku in Finland and the author of the study, said to Live Science.
 "We are now doing research that questions whether or not we have a complete picture."

-Epigenetics is the study of how cells control gene activity without changing the DNA sequence, but instead altering "which genes can be switched on," said Live Science.
+Epigenetics is the study of how cells control gene activity without changing the DNA sequence but instead altering "which genes can be switched on," said Live Science.
 Researchers here looked at two epigenetic markers: DNA methylation and small noncoding RNA.
 The findings showed a "different epigenetic profile compared with the sperm from men who reported less trauma," with the pattern holding "even after the researchers checked if the differences could be attributed to other factors, such as drinking or smoking behaviors."
 These results "provide further evidence that early life stress influences the paternal germline epigenome and supports a possible effect in modulating the development of the central nervous system of the next generation," the study said.

 Subscribe to The Week